How Wild Rice is Made

 from our plant in Denmark

-The finished Riese - Vertmont wild rice is then packed and ready to go on the world markets.
+The finished Riese - Vertmont wild rice is then packaged and ready to go on the world markets.